yellows8/stickerhax/README.md

 The original PoC for this was done on June 16, 2016.

-Currently this loads the payload from SD(exheader patch required), hence this is not usable from userland-only currently.

-Getting the \*hax payload stored in savedata is rather difficult: the max files allowed by the FS(with the default formatting used by this game) is exactly 3, which matches the total number of save-files.
-If any of the save-files are missing, the game will automatically re-create them at entering the save-select screen.
-And if any of the save-files have a larger filesize than expected, the game will reset all of the save-files.

-USA and EUR work fine.
+Due to how the savedata is normally formatted, and due to lack of space, during installation savedata has to be formatted so that the payload can actually be installed basically.
+Hence, when you install this, **you will lose all of your save-files**.
+When you first launch the game after installation, the game will create blank save-files for the other save-files which don't exist.
+If you don't want to lose your savedata, back it up with whatever save manager tool you want **before installation**. **After installation**, you can restore your save-files for the non-hax-savefiles.

+USA works fine.
+Building for EUR, JPN, and CHNTWN are disabled since the ropincludes need updated due to missing FS_MountSavedata.
 JPN and KOR all crash the same way @ ROP_VTABLEFUNCPTR_x10_CALL_R5OBJ+4 since the ROPBUF for those regions are wrong.
 The CHNTWN build is broken, target stackframe size seems different(doesn't even crash).

 # Building
 "make clean ROPKIT_PATH={path to yellows8github/3ds_ropkit} && make ROPKIT_PATH={path to yellows8github/3ds_ropkit}"